 Risk factors are additive, meaning that if an individual has more than one risk factor, the potential to develop the issue in question is increased further.

 There are some identified risk factors associated with increasing the probability that one may develop a substance abuse issue.
 The more salient risk factors associated with developing substance use disorders include:

-- Someone in the family, who has a history of a substance use disorder.
+- Someone in the family, especially immediate family, who has a history of a substance use disorder.

 - A diagnosis of some other type of mental health condition.

-- Someone in the family, who has a psychiatric disorder.
+- Someone in the family, especially immediate family, who has a psychiatric disorder.

 - A history of trauma or abuse, especially as a child.